 - Some Clamps requires welding

 At a glance, welding is the process of combining two objects.
 But there’s more to it than meets the eye.
-Though it seems simple, there are a lot to understand to have a proper insight into welding.
+Though it seems simple, there is a lot to understand to have a proper insight into welding.

 For welding, you will require to apply a lot of heat to melt the metal filler metal using special tools.
 That’s why you have to use perfect tools as a welding machine.
 Welding gives a much stronger bond than the clamp using the filler material.